iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Ways to sync data to an iTwin

-[The iTwin Synchronizer portal](https://communities.bentley.com/products/digital-twin-cloud-services/itwin-services/w/synchronization-wiki/47606/itwin-synchronizer-portal) and [iTwin Synchronizer client](https://communities.bentley.com/products/digital-twin-cloud-services/itwin-services/w/synchronization-wiki/47597/itwin-synchronizer-client) provides synchronization mechanism to bring data into an iTwin through a Connector
+[The iTwin Synchronizer portal](https://communities.bentley.com/products/digital-twin-cloud-services/itwin-services/w/synchronization-wiki/47606/itwin-synchronizer-portal) and [iTwin Synchronizer client](https://communities.bentley.com/products/digital-twin-cloud-services/itwin-services/w/synchronization-wiki/47597/itwin-synchronizer-client) provides synchronization mechanism to bring data into an iTwin through a Connector.
+Lastly, the [iTwin Snapshot Application](https://www.itwinjs.org/learning/tutorials/itwin-snapshot-app/) is a free tool for developers to create a read-only, static "snapshot" of an iModel and visualize it.

 The following are the various steps involved in that workflow.
 ![iTwin workflow](https://communities.bentley.com/resized-image/__size/650x340/__key/communityserver-wikis-components-files/00-00-00-05-55/pastedimage1591602805184v1.png)